fenollp/fenollp.github.io/_posts/2021-03-13-docker-host-buildkit.md

 	* this is map/reduce pr0n without error handling strategies
 	* > regen the map of this game you're building.
 It uses a picture of the Earth by NASA and eats 100% CPU of your laptop for like 2h.
 Your script is ready to eat x10 cores so as to finish only in 12min.
 	* this is a safe `curl https://get.my.app | bash` and [soon] as-portable
-	* faster builds for Apple Silicon (or just Apple) owners: saves cost of virtualization
+	* faster builds for Apple Silicon (or just Apple) owners: saves cost of emulation
 * the compute can be tuned on the website
 	* where one can select & name machines
 	* add/remove SSH credentials